COVID-19 What's Happening FAQ

 In recognition that community demands may change, residents can contact the City of St. Albert at email@example.com to ask that an additional pedestrian signal crossing be adjusted.
 All requests will be evaluated.

-- Even though the City is in the Response phase of the COVID-19 pandemic, it is imperative to begin actively planning for recovery.
+Even though the City continues to be in the Response phase of the COVID-19 pandemic, the City has been actively planning for recovery.

 - The City will be fully recovered from COVID-19, operating sustainability, and recognized as one of the best communities in Canada.